Dear Members of the Southwestern Community,

 Home Isolation Instructions for People with COVID-19:

-Let's all continue to work together to keep each other safe and healthy.
+Let's continue working together to keep our community safe and healthy.